object88/immutable/README.md

 `Insert(key Key, value Value) (*HashMap, error)`

-The insert method create a copy of the provided hashmap collection with the provided key-value pair added.
+The insert method creates a copy of the provided hashmap collection with the provided key-value pair added.

+`Remove(key Key) (*HashMap, error)`

+The remove method creates a copy of the provided hashmap collection, with the entry at the specified key removed.
+If the method would result in no change, the same reference is returned.

 ### Common functions